Salwa-Mhz/Ai-and-ROS/joint_state_publisher.md

 fatal: destination path 'arduino_robot_arm' already exists and is not an empty directory

-B- Install all the dependencies
+- Install all the dependencies
 	$ cd ~/catkin_ws
 	$ rosdep install --from-paths src --ignore-src -r -y